 The College does not provide student housing on or off campus at either of its campuses.
-However, the Office of Student Affairs serves as an informal resource by providing a channel on the student Website (Nucleus) that enables students to post for roommates and available housing.
-Links to popular housing Websites and area newspapers are also posted on the Nucleus housing channel.
+However, the Office of Student Affairs serves as an informal resource by providing information on the student portal (myPCOM) that enables students to post for roommates and available housing.
+Links to popular housing Websites and area newspapers are also posted in myPCOM.